navi2311/vsd_fpga/README.md

 - SOFA(which using open fpga and maps the technology to sky130 pdk)
   - how to run SOFA flow

-in these tools analysed the power,timing,ultilization,post-implementation netlist verfication
+in these tools analysed the power,timing,ultilization,post-implementation netlist verfication for both designs